Exact sparse reconstruction form Vandermonde matrices

 Throughout this paper, for a given vector $\lambda=(\lambda_1,\lambda_2,...,\lambda_n)^T\in \mathbb R^n$ with $\lambda_i\neq0$ $(i\in \{1,2,...,n\})$, we define a Vandermonde matrix $A(m,n,\lambda)\in \mathbb R^{m \times n}$ by

-As we know, Vandermonde matrices are widely used in many applications \cite{Marques2016Sampling}\cite{Qiao2017Gridless}\cite{Fuchs2005Sparsity}.
-Another reason why we consider a Vandermonde matrix is due to bounded orthonormal systems (Chapter 11, \cite{foucart2013mathematical}).
+As we know, Vandermonde matrices are widely used in many applications \cite{Marques2016Sampling,Qiao2017Gridless,Fuchs2005Sparsity}.
+Especially, the sparse recovery methodS of Inverse Synthetic Aperture Radar (ISAR) Imaging adopt the Vandermonde as the measurement matrices \cite{Liu2019A,Wang2018Super} Another reason why we consider a Vandermonde matrix is due to bounded orthonormal systems (Chapter 11, \cite{foucart2013mathematical}).
 There are many examples in bound orthonormal systems with the similar structures to a Vandermonde matrix, and one of these important examples is Fourier matrices.
 In this paper, we assume $x^*$ is one of the solutions of $l_0$-minimization for a given Vandermonde matrix $A(m,n,\lambda)$,